Albany Med nurses preparing to strike over contract dispute

 “I have been a nurse at Albany Med for 15 years.
 I love my job, my coworkers, and my patients,” said Granich-Berghela.

-Lenore says it’s hard to hold back tears when she feels her and her fellow nurses are not being treated fairly.
+Lenore says it’s hard to hold back tears when she feels she and her fellow nurses are not being treated fairly.

-“We are asking for a decent wage, a decent benefits package and a retirement package.
-We want to be able to retire with dignity and take care of our families,” said she.
+“We are asking for a decent wage, a decent benefits package, and a retirement package.
+We want to be able to retire with dignity and take care of our families,” she said.

 Lenore says the nurses have been trying to secure a contract over two-and-a-half years.
 She says the bulk of the reason why they’re striking for 24 hours is because of the unfair labor practices that she says she is experiencing with the hospital.

-“We are asking for appropriate PPE so we don’t get sick and we don’t bring it home to our families,” said she.
+“We are asking for appropriate PPE so we don’t get sick and we don’t bring it home to our families,” she said.

-News10 reached to Albany Med for comment on Tuesday regarding the negotiation process.
-They referred us to their presser that was held on Friday November 20 pertaining to the upcoming strike.
+NEWS10 ABC reached out to Albany Med for comment on Tuesday regarding the negotiation process.
+They referred us to their presser that was held on Friday, November 20 pertaining to the upcoming strike.

 Albany Med officials are also questioning the timing of the strike.